gomescx/LSB-Music-App-POC/README.md

 ## 🧪 Development Tips

-* Use `uv pip install <package>` to add new dependencies.
+- Use `uv pip install <package>` to add new dependencies.
-* Use `uv run` before any script/Streamlit call to ensure env consistency.
+- Use `uv run` before any script/Streamlit call to ensure env consistency.
-* Prefer relative file paths and keep `music_files/` in project root.
+- Prefer relative file paths and keep `music_files/` in project root.
-* If using `.env` or config files, don't forget to `.gitignore` them.
+- If using `.env` or config files, don't forget to `.gitignore` them.

 ## 📚 Roadmap

 Planned features:

-* ✅ Exercise/song filtering based on Nenel cards
+- ✅ Exercise/song filtering based on LSB catalogue
-* ✅ In-app audio preview and song selection
+- ✅ In-app audio preview and song selection
-* ✅ Session saving and reloading
+- ✅ Session saving and reloading
-* 🔜 Session export to Word and playlist files
+- 🔜 Session export to Word and playlist files
-* 🔜 Song flow analysis / transition preview
+- 🔜 Song flow analysis / transition preview